yorgo79/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 :doc:`Security Helper <../helpers/security_helper>` function ``do_hash()`` is now just an alias for PHP's native ``hash()`` function.
 It is deprecated and scheduled for removal in CodeIgniter 3.1+.

+.. note:: This function is still available, but you're strongly encouraged to remove it's usage sooner
+	rather than later.

 File helper read_file()
 =======================